Maxim-Mazurok/google-api-typings-generator/gapi.client.sqladmin-v1/readme.md

 });

 /*
 Rotates the server certificate version to one previously added with the addServerCertificate method.
-For instances not using Certificate Authority Service (CAS) server CA, please use RotateServerCa instead.
+For instances not using Certificate Authority Service (CAS) server CA, use RotateServerCa instead.
 */
 await gapi.client.sql.instances.RotateServerCertificate({
   instance: 'instance',